team-watchdog/apoc-gardens-wiki/public/markdown/Leafy Greens/malabar-spinach.md

 **Edible parts:** Leaves
 **Nutrition value:** High in iron, calcium, vitamin A, and vitamin C. It also contains proteins and dietary fiber.

 **Companion plants:** Malabar spinach tends to be an agressive vine that takes over plants close to it.
-Some sources note that they work well with beets, brassicas, eggplant, leeks, lettuce, peas, and radishes, but this plant will have to be carefully pruned; ours has taken over an entire section of the office front yard.
+Some sources note that they work well with beets, brassicas, eggplant, [Leeks](https://lanka.wiki/leafy%20greens/leeks.html), lettuce, peas, and [Radishes](https://lanka.wiki/roots/radish.html), but this plant will have to be carefully pruned; ours has taken over an entire section of the office front yard.

 **Non-companion plants:** Not Applicable